RATHOD-SHUBHAM/CovidTracker/README.md

 1] Create a react project using create-react-app.\
 2] Install:

-      - Material Ui : npm install @material-ui/core\
+      - Material Ui : npm install @material-ui/core
-      - Chart.js : npm install chart.js\
+      - Chart.js : npm install chart.js
-      - React-Leaflet : npm install react-leaflet\
+      - React-Leaflet : npm install react-leaflet
       - Numeral : npm install numeral

 3] Run the application on local machine : local host 3000

-## Using this repo
+## Using this
-git clone or download the zip file.\
+      git clone or download the zip file.
       Install all the packages and any packages that it depends on `npm install` Run the app: `npm start`

 ## API
 disease.sh - You can more about the api [here](https://disease.sh/docs/)